git-lfs/git-lfs/docs/api.md

 * 200 - The object contents or meta data is in the response.
 * 404 - The user does not have access to the object, or it does not exist.

-There are what the HTTP status codes mean:

-* 200 - The user is able to read the object.
-* 404 - The repository does not exist for the user, or the user does not have access to it.

 ## POST /objects

 This request initiates the upload of an object, given a JSON body with the oid